syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-set-the-background-color-for-the-chart.md

 # How to set the background color for the chart?

-You can set the background color for a chart in XlsIO by applying the foreground color to the plot area using the [ForeColor](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IFill.html#Syncfusion_XlsIO_IFill_ForeColor) property of the [IFill](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IFill.html) interface.
-The following code example demonstrates how to set the background color of the chart to a specified color.
+You can set the background of a chart as either the plot area background or the chart area background.
+Essential XlsIO allows you to set the background color for both the PlotArea and ChartArea using the [ForeColor](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IFill.html#Syncfusion_XlsIO_IFill_ForeColor) property of the [IFill](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IFill.html) interface.

+The following code example illustrates how to set the background color of the chart to a specified color.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}